lliryc/text-editing/edits/README.md

 ## Data:
 Once the edits have been extracted, we create data files that we use to fine-tune and test BERT.
 Running `bash scripts/create_modeling_data.sh` would create all of the files necessary for fine-tuning and inference.

-As mentioned earlier, we provide the edits extract and the data files we use to train and test our models in this [link]().
+As mentioned earlier, we provide the extracted edits and the data files we use to train and test our models in this [link]().
 The `data` directory has the following structure:
 ```
 data
 ├── msa-gec